Justme0/DesignPattern/README.md

 Which is not a desgin pattern, it's more of a programming idiom.
 We have several types of concrete classes.
 We create the corresponding class which according to a type string, and we will add or remove some classes.
 So we can add a factory to help us to create the concrete clases.
 In the factory, it will create the corresponding product base on a common interface.
 The main class don't care about how factory do that, and it also don't care the new product occured, which are same interface.

+<strong>Type #2: Factory Method</strong>

+Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.
+Remove factory class in simple factory, put the instance creating in subclass directly.
+Factory class have a absract method for concrete factory to implement.

 Java Code: [Issue #10](https://github.com/cxlove/DesignPattern/issues/10)